1977 NCAA Division II baseball tournament: Regionals

-The regionals consisted 31 teams in eight groupings.
+The regionals consisted of 31 teams in eight groupings.
 There were five 4-team brackets, one 6-team bracket, one 3-team bracket, and one 2-team bracket.
 All brackets were double elimination format, with the exception of the 2-team bracket which was a best of 3 format.
 The top team in each bracket advanced to the 1977 Division II College World Series.